jcolag/entropy-arbitrage/2020-03-26-trek-menagerie-1.md

 This strikes me as...peculiar, suggesting an (almost) biological urge for loyalty to authority figures and even implying that disloyalty would kill a Vulcan.
 It's doubly peculiar, given that the entire episode is basically evidence that this is not the case.

-One assumes it's just a stereotype about Vulcans, casting them as a kind of [model minority](https://en.wikipedia.org/wiki/Model_minority) to United Earth society.
+One assumes it's just a stereotype about Vulcans, casting them as a kind of {% wiki Model_minority|model minority|en %} to United Earth society.

  > **PIPER**: We can be certain Captain Pike cannot have sent a message.
 In his condition he's under observation every minute of every day.
  >